-OIM Chapter 7.188 Control of MH Entry Abgaiq Plants.
+Control of MH Entry Abqaiq Plants.
+OIM Chapter 7.188

-When designing/installing a MH or telecommunication conduit system in plant areas, NGL Plants, GOSP's, Refineries, Bulk Plants, etc. Close contact and coordination shall be maintained with the proper personnel of these organizations when doing design or construction work in their areas of responsibility.
+When designing/installing a MH or telecommunication conduit system in plant areas, NGL Plants, GOSP's, Refineries, Bulk Plants, etc. Proper coordination shall be maintained with the proponent/s all the time when doing design or construction work in their areas of responsibility.